Background pattern

 If you use more Moxifloxacino Kabi than you should

-If you are concerned that you have received too much moxifloxacino, consult your doctor immediately.
+If you are concerned about the possibility of having received too much moxifloxacino, consult your doctor immediately.

 If you forget to use Moxifloxacino Kabi

-If you are concerned that you may have forgotten a dose of moxifloxacino, consult your doctor immediately.
+If you are concerned about the possibility of having forgotten a dose of moxifloxacino, consult your doctor immediately.

-If you interrupt treatment too soon, your infection may not be fully cleared.
-Consult your doctor if you plan to discontinue treatment with moxifloxacino before completing the full treatment.
+If you stop taking this medication too soon, your infection may not be completely cured.
+Consult your doctor if you intend to stop treatment with moxifloxacino before completing the full treatment.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-You should interrupt treatment and contact your doctor immediatelyif you experience the side effects listed below, as they may put your life at risk:
+You must stop treatment and contact your doctor immediatelyif you experience the following side effects, as they can be life-threatening:

 Rare side effects(may affect up to 1 in 1,000 people)

-• Severe, sudden, and generalised allergic reaction, which very rarely includes life-threatening shock (e.g., difficulty breathing, low blood pressure, rapid pulse), swelling (including possible life-threatening swelling of the airways).
+• Severe, sudden, and generalized allergic reaction, which very rarely includes life-threatening shock (e.g., difficulty breathing, low blood pressure, rapid pulse), swelling (including possible swelling of the airways that can be life-threatening).

 • Depression (in very rare cases leading to self-harm, such as suicidal thoughts or attempts).

-• Severe diarrhea with blood and/or mucus (antibiotic-associated colitis, including pseudomembranous colitis), which in very rare cases may evolve into potentially life-threatening complications.
+• Severe diarrhea with blood and/or mucus (antibiotic-associated colitis, including pseudomembranous colitis), which in very rare circumstances can lead to potentially life-threatening complications.

 • Increased blood sugar levels.